 Introduction to Applets in Java

-The applet is a concept that can be beautifully used in Java for the amalgamation of web browsers and web pages to produce a specific output.
+In Java, developers can use the applet concept to seamlessly combine web browsers and pages, resulting in a specific output.
 Applets in Java can range from a simple applet to a very complex one.
-A simple hello World applet lets someone see how a basic Java applet works, and it can be represented on the screen.
-In this article, we will check the basic Java applets and another Java applet that can be used extensively in Java to solve several problems in real life.
-Java applets can be implemented in real life into several other programming languages such as Python, Dot Net, and other codes.
+A simple Hello World applet lets someone see how a basic Java applet works and can be represented on the screen.
+In this article, we will explore the basic Java applets and another Java applet that finds extensive usage in solving various real-life problems.
+Java applets can be implemented into several other programming languages, such as Python, Dot Net, and other codes.

 The Lifecycle of Applets in Java

-In this phase, we are going to observe the lifecycle of the applet.
+In this phase, we will observe the applet’s lifecycle.

 There are five basic phases for the lifecycle of an applet.